behnam354/Story-Miner-UI/readme.md

 and ranking of the entities respectively.
 To make the result vivid, a graph is developed to display the entities as nodes and relationships as links.

-The demo page for entity relationship extraction is developed with Flask as the backend and its Jinjia2 template as the frontend.
-The result tables are simply converted from dataframes of pandas library with to_html method.
+The demo page for entity relationship extraction is developed with [Flask](http://flask.pocoo.org/docs/0.12/).
-The graph is implemented with D3.v3.js.
+The graph is implemented with [D3.v3.js](https://d3js.org/).

 ### Dependencies
 * practnlptools